University of Washington Press Discretionary Fund

 University of Washington Press Endowment

-Established through the completion of our first NEH Challenge Grant.
-Funds can be applied to books in the humanities.
+Established through the completion of our first NEH Challenge Grant to support books in the humanities.

 Weyerhaeuser Environmental Books Endowment